nate6303-cpu/NavBuddy-Privacy-Policy/README.md

 Communications with external services use encrypted channels (HTTPS/TLS) where applicable.

 Children’s Privacy
-NavBuddy is not intended for children under 13.
-We do not knowingly collect personal information from children.
+NavBuddy is intended for all audiences interested in learning or using celestial navigation.
+We do not knowingly collect personal information from children, adults, or any user of the app.

 Changes to This Policy
 Updates to this policy will be published in‑app with the “Last updated” date.
 Material changes will be presented to users before they take effect.
-Contact

 Privacy Disclaimer and Limitation of Liability NavBuddy makes commercially reasonable efforts to implement and maintain the privacy practices described in this policy, but does not warrant or guarantee that those practices will prevent all loss, misuse, unauthorized access, or disclosure of data.